 Are you planning to trek to Everest Base Camp in February?
 If you are courageous enough to face the cold and snow, the Himalayan panoramas in February is also beautiful and spectacular.
 The sky will be mainly clear and somewhat warmer than January at this time.

-Pre-monsoon (March to May) and post-monsoon (September to November) are the most popular seasons for Everest Base Camp Trekking.
-Though, February is also a good time to travel.
+Pre-monsoon (March to May) and post-monsoon (September to November) are the most popular seasons for Everest Base Camp trekking.
+However, February is also a good time to travel.
 February is chilly in the mornings and nights, but pleasant throughout the day, signaling the end of winter.
 Few people trek at this time of year.
-As a result, the trail and the lodges are both devoid of masses or crowd.
+As a result, the trail and the lodges are both devoid of masses or crowds.

 February is the month of ice and snow in the Everest Region.
 Because the late-December snowfall ices up and doesn’t melt until mid-March at higher elevations.
 As a result, the surface of the route will be covered with hard ice.
 Because of the ice’s slick surface, caution is required when walking.